beameio/beame-sdk/README.md

 ## Beame.IO SDK introduction

-Beame.IO SDK introduction.
-The Beame.IO SDK allows to easily register routable hostnames.
+1. The Beame.IO SDK allows to easily register routable hostnames.
 This essentially allows access to a device without routable IP address.

-Beame.IO SDK provides ability to easily generate random hostnames, and get matching certificates for them.
+2. Beame.IO SDK provides ability to easily generate random hostnames, and get matching certificates for them.

 The Beame.IO service is designed to be used in bulk.
 Its goal is providing strongly authenticated endpoint for accessing client devices, as well as easy